 The Worthy Farm festival turns 50 next summer – here’s everything you need to know about joining the big anniversary bash

-Next summer Glastonbury celebrates the big 5-0, and the ensuing festivities are shaping up to be very special indeed.
+The year 2020 sees Glastonbury celebrate the big 5-0, and the ensuing festivities are shaping up to be very special indeed.
 After humble beginnings – Michael Eavis hosted his first ever festival in 1970, for about 1,500 lucky attendees – the event has evolved into one of the biggest festivals in the entire world, with a site that occupies roughly the same space as Oxford city centre.
 If you thought the 2019 edition of the festival was huge, then buckle up for a massive half century party that’ll take things up a thousand more notches.

 What’s the latest news?